Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

-We consider privacy budgets ($\epsilon$) of 0.01, 0.1, 1, 10, 100, and infinity (``no-DP'') for the binary classification datasets (Adult and Texas), and 0.1 and 10 for Purchases (multi-class).
-We do not imbalance the data because all datasets already have imbalanced classes -- specifically, the imbalance ratios are 0.24 in Adult and 0.195 in Texas, whereas, in Purchases, the proportion of the smallest class is 0.004 of the total number of records.
+We consider privacy budgets ($\epsilon$) of 0.01, 0.1, 1, 10, 100, and infinity (``no-DP'') for the binary classification datasets (Adult and Texas).
+We do not imbalance the data because all datasets already have imbalanced classes -- specifically, the proportion of the minority class to the total number of records is 0.24 in Adult and 0.195 in Texas.

-\descr{Size.} In the first row of Fig.~\ref{fig:CSPR_A},~\ref{fig:CSPR_T}, and~\ref{fig:CSPR_P}, we plot the class size distribution in the synthetic data for Adult, Texas, and Purchases, respectively.
-Focusing on the binary class datasets, for PrivBayes, we observe that decreasing $\epsilon$ values results in synthetic data with reduced class imbalance; for PATE-GAN, the opposite is true -- decreasing $\epsilon$ leads to increased class imbalance (except for $\epsilon=0.01$ for Texas).
-These results are consistent with the disparate effects from applying Laplace to DP statistics~\cite{kuppam2019fair} as well as PATE to DP neural networks classifiers~\cite{kuppam2019fair}.
+\descr{Size.} In the first row of Fig.~\ref{fig:CSPR_A} (and~\ref{fig:CSPR_T} in Appendix~\ref{app:s1}), we plot the class size distribution in the synthetic data for Adult and Texas, respectively.
+For both datasets, for PrivBayes, we observe that decreasing $\epsilon$ results in synthetic data with reduced class imbalance; for PATE-GAN, the opposite is true -- decreasing $\epsilon$ leads to increased class imbalance (except for $\epsilon=0.01$ for Texas).
+These results are consistent with the disparate effects from applying Laplace to DP statistics~\cite{kuppam2019fair} as well as PATE to DP neural networks classifiers~\cite{uniyal2021dp}.
 Interestingly, DP-WGAN preserves the imbalance for $\epsilon>0.1$.
 As expected, there is an increased standard deviation for smaller values of $\epsilon$ for all synthetic datasets.

-With the Purchases dataset, in Fig.~\ref{fig:CSPR_P}, we see similar trends with PrivBayes and PATE-GAN; the former evens the classes, while the latter increases the gap by ``transferring'' counts from the minority to the majority classes.
-PATE-GAN exhibits the strongest disparity, even with no-DP.
-This contrasts with findings from~\cite{uniyal2021dp}, which shows that PATE has much lower disproportionate behavior than DP-SGD when applied to neural networks classifiers.
-Here, DP-WGAN does not preserve the class sizes as successfully as in the binary class datasets.

-\descr{Precision and Recall.} In the bottom two rows of Fig.~\ref{fig:CSPR_A},~\ref{fig:CSPR_T},~\ref{fig:CSPR_P}, we plot the precision and recall of the real, DP, and synth classifiers on the three datasets.
-For the DP classifiers, we find that precision drops disproportionately more for the underrepresented class/classes when decreasing $\epsilon$ for all datasets.
-For Adult and Purchases, recall follows similar patterns, while, for Texas, there is close to no drop for the underrepresented class and a small drop for the overrepresented class for $\epsilon<0.1$.
+\descr{Precision.} In the bottom rows of Fig.~\ref{fig:CSPR_A} (and~\ref{fig:CSPR_T} in Appendix~\ref{app:s1}) we plot the precision of the real, DP, and synth classifiers on the two datasets (recall plots are also in Appendix~\ref{app:s1}).
+For the DP classifiers, we find that precision drops disproportionately more for the underrepresented class when decreasing $\epsilon$ for all datasets.